textileio/js-textile/README.md

 ## Usage

+> We are shutting down our hosted Hub infrastructure.
+Please see this [deprecation notice](https://github.com/textileio/textile/issues/578) for details.

 `@textile/hub` provides access to Textile APIs in apps based on API Keys.
-For details on getting keys, see [textileio/textile](https://docs.textile.io/hub/) or join the [Textile Slack](https://slack.textile.io).
+For details on getting keys, see [textileio/textile](https://docs.textile.io/hub/) or join our [Discord](https://discord.com/invite/dc8EBEhGbg).

 ## Contributing

-This project is a work in progress.
-As such, there's a few things you can do right now to help out:
+This project is no longer under active development.
+If you'd like to get something change/fixed/updated, here are some ways to make that happen:

 - **Ask questions**!
 We'll try to help.
 Be sure to drop a note (on the above issue) if there is anything you'd like to work on and we'll update the issue to let others know.
-Also [get in touch](https://slack.textile.io) on Slack.
+Also [get in touch](https://discord.com/invite/dc8EBEhGbg) on Slack.
 - **Open issues**, [file issues](https://github.com/textileio/js-textile/issues), submit pull requests!
 - **Perform code reviews**.
 More eyes will help a) speed the project along b) ensure quality and c) reduce possible future bugs.
 - **Take a look at the code**.
 Contributions here that would be most helpful are **top-level comments** about how it should look based on your understanding.
 Again, the more eyes the better.